 Research Interests - Dinosaurs

 In addition, I am also interested in several ornithischian groups.
 These include the hadrosaurs, ankylosaurs, and pachycephalosaurs.
-In fact I have also already been lead author naming a new pachycephalosaurid.These animals are quite enigmatic, with little post-cranial, or even non-dome cranial, material having been recovered. still, further research and more specimens allow us to better understand how they evolved and lived.
+In fact I have already been lead author naming a new pachycephalosaurid.These animals are quite enigmatic, with little post-cranial, or even non-dome cranial, material having been recovered.
+Still, further research and more specimens allow us to better understand how they evolved and lived.
+This is especially true for members from southern Laramidia (including the southern United States), where much of my field work is centered.

 I also spend time studying the relationships of dinosaurs.
 Some of this deals with the relationships of the dinosaurs I have been working on, particularly with new species of dinosaurs.
 However, beyond those new species, I also seek to further understand the interrelationships of other dinosaurs, both in smaller groups, such as those of centrosaurine dinosaurs, or larger groups, such as within Theropoda.
 Understanding these relationships, often through things like phylogenetic analyses, allows scientists to better understand these groups and dinosaurs, particularly those less well understand based on more complete, closely related species.